emmysobieski/TeamPySpark/README.md

 7. Sampled data at 5% of the total because original file is 1.8 million rows even after all the eliminations.

-8. Removed null and NaaN values by row.
+8. Removed null and NaN values by row.

 9. Export the cleaned dataframe into a csv for easy importing into the machine learning notebook.
 Datapreprocessing and machine learning notebooks are separate for easier recomputation.